What is a Business Plan?

 - Give a summary of the target market and its demographics.

-- Summarize the industry competition and how the company will capture a share of that market.
+- Summarize the industry competition and how the company will capture a share of the available market.

 - Give a summary of the operational plan, such as inventory, office and labor, and equipment requirements.